These ricotta pancakes are special breakfast recipe with a soft, fluffy texture, creamy center and crisp edges.

 - Bubbles.
 As soon as the tops are covered with small bubbles (like in picture above), then your pancakes are ready to flip over.

-- Extra mix-in’s: Feel free to mix in extra ingredients like chocolate chips, cinnamon or a dash of pumpkin pie spice.
+- Extra mix-in’s: Feel free to mix in extra ingredients like chocolate chips, cinnamon or a dash of warm spice.

 How to Store and Freeze

-To reheat these pancakes in the microwave, stack 3 on a plate or the desired amount and cover with a damp paper towel.
+- Reheat: Reheat easy ricotta pancakes in the microwave.
+Stack 3 on a plate or the desired amount and cover with a damp paper towel.
 The damp towel will help prevent them from drying out.
-Reheat in 30-45 second intervals until desired temperature or they are warmed through.
+Reheat in 30-45 second intervals until warmed through.

 If you love to have pancake recipes for any occasion you can, try these banana pancakes, Swedish pancakes or make a few for a pancake charcuterie board.